SAP-samples/teched2025-XP260/exercises/ex0/README.md

 Check the subscriptions and the environment under Services > Instances and Subscriptions in the SAP BTP cockpit.

-## Review the configured user acess
+## Review the configured user access

 Check the users under Security > Users.